 With the current state of the world, we are seeing a shift in demand for certain types of print work.
 Because everyone is online, and ordering products online, packaging has become increasingly important for companies who want to set their customer experience apart from the others in the flooded market.
-Particularly, subscription box companies have been doing exceptionally well throughout the pandemic because it’s giving consumers an at-home shopping experience.
+Particularly, subscription box companies have been doing exceptionally well throughout the pandemic because they’re able to give consumers an at-home shopping experience.
 What does this mean for print buyers?
-It means it’s pushing your print marketing strategy to new limits in becoming more creative in your print offerings.
+It means it’s pushing your print marketing strategy to new limits, allowing you to be more creative in your print offerings.
 Now is the time to really think outside the box of what your capabilities can be.

 Interesting indeed!
-And as part of this exploding online convergence, data aggregation and 3D printing were also predicted to be big players in the future of this game.
+And as part of this exploding online convergence, data aggregation and 3D printing were also predicted to be big players in the future of print.

 Personalization for Print

 Personalization in print doesn’t mean just slapping your brand's logo on a print piece.
-For the future of personalization in print, it means that print companies are beginning to expand their personalization capabilities by adding variable data printing, design, and layout services in addition to just printed materials.
+It means that print companies are beginning to expand their personalization capabilities by adding variable data printing, design, and layout services to their offerings.
 This will take your printer more time to complete, but in the end, it means that customer relationships will be improved, which can drive the longevity of a print partnership.

 Businesses are taking notice of this new trend, and it’s making this trend take flight at a faster pace then originally projected.
 Times are evolving and people are craving the personal touch you can get through a personalized print piece.

 If you’re a print buyer for a multi-unit location business or franchise, you’re going to want to listen up.
-Web-to-print portals are becoming more popular for multi-unit businesses and franchises that want to keep their print marketing collateral, branded merchandise, and signage cohesive to branding guidelines.
-It’s a password protected portal where all of your location managers can order and purchase supplies in the click of a few buttons.
+Web-to-Print portals are becoming more popular for multi-unit businesses and franchises that want to keep their print marketing collateral, branded merchandise, and signage cohesive to branding guidelines.
+It’s a password-protected portal where all of your location managers can order and purchase supplies with the click of a few buttons.
 This keeps your locations from going rogue from your branding guidelines and allows you to monitor, at a larger scale, what is happening at all of your locations.